-1102 Ninth Street, Berkeley, CA 94710 800-368-2794 • 510-558-2488 www.wildernesstravel.com • info@wildernesstravel.com Itinerary DAY 1 REYKJAVÍK, ICELAND / HOFN / KETILLAUGARFJALL From Reykjavík, we have an early morning transfer to the domestic airport for a short (50 minutes) flight to the small coastal village of Hofn, set on the tip of a peninsula on Hornafjordur Fjord.
+1102 Ninth Street, Berkeley, CA 94710 800-368-2794 • 510-558-2488 www.wildernesstravel.com • info@wildernesstravel.com Itinerary DAY 1 REYKJAVÍK, ICELAND / KETILLAUGARFJALL From Reykjavík, we have an early morning transfer to the domestic airport for a short (50 minutes) flight to a small coastal village along eastern Iceland.
 The dramatic Vatnajökull icecap looms on the horizon as a white line and descends in picturesque glacial tongues to the sea.
 At 3,300 square miles, it is Europe's largest glacier and provides a superb backdrop for this small southeastern coastal town.
-After check-in and a trip orientation meeting, we set off on our first hike, heading up and out of the broad valley of Laxardalur on a rarely traveled path alongside fascinating geologic formations and multicolored hills.
+After check-in and a trip orientation meeting, we set off on our first hike, heading up and out of the broad valley of Laxárdalur on a rarely traveled path alongside fascinating geologic formations and multicolored hills.
 Arriving at the base of the prominent peak of Ketillaugarfjall, we enjoy spectacular views of the massive Vatnajökull Glacier and the coast.
 After an optional hike to the summit (weather permitting), we descend through rolling hills and then make a steep and rocky descent to the lush green lowlands of Nes.
-Overnight at hotel near Hofn...LD Hiking Details: 5-7 miles, 1,400 foot ascent/descent; with optional summit hike, 2,200 feet ascent/descent Note: We recommend you arrive in Reykjavík a day early to enjoy this charming capital, with its beautiful harbor and fine restaurants.
+Overnight at hotel...LD Hiking Details: 5-7 miles, 1,400 foot ascent/descent; with optional summit hike, 2,200 feet ascent/descent Note: We recommend you arrive in Reykjavík a day early to enjoy this charming capital, with its beautiful harbor and fine restaurants.
 History: While Irish monks used Iceland as a hermitage through the 9th century, the first permanent resident was a Norwegian who arrived in 874 AD and built a home in what is now Reykjavík.
 More Norse settlers followed during the Age of Settlement (870-930 AD).
 They established a general assembly and convened in a building at Thingvellir known as the Althing.
 Among the achievements of this early parliament was an egalitarian nation of farmers with no hierarchical class structure.
 The republic was made up of 39 chieftains.
 In 1262, the land came under Norwegian rule, and in 1380, the Danish crown took over Iceland and ruled for 500 years.
 The recognition of Iceland as a sovereign state under the Danish crown came in 1918, and Iceland declared its independence as the Republic of Iceland in 1944.
 DAY 2 JÖKULSÁRLÓN LAGOON / VATNAJÖKULL NATIONAL PARK Jökulsárlón Lagoon is a spectacular body of water filled with powder-blue icebergs calved from the Breidamerkurjökull Glacier, and our hike brings us along the shores of the lake.
-After a picnic lunch, we reach the glacial wilds of Vatnajökull National Park.
-Conditions permitting, we can take a hike surrounded by the broad expanse of Skaftafell Heath and the snowy peaks of the Oraefajökull Glacier, including Hvannadalshnukur (7,000'), the highest point in Iceland.
+After lunch, we reach the glacial wilds of Vatnajökull National Park.
+Conditions permitting, we can take a hike surrounded by the broad expanse of Skaftafell Heath and the snowy peaks of the Öræfajökull Glacier, including Hvannadalshnúkur (7,000'), the highest point in Iceland.
 Skaftafell enjoys a mild climate most of the time, which encourages the growth of luxuriant birch forests.
-Overnight at Fosshotel Glacier Lagoon...BLD Hiking Details: 3-6 miles, with a 500-foot elevation gain/loss
+Overnight at hotel...BLD Hiking Details: 3-6 miles, with a 500-foot elevation gain/loss Icelandic Place Names: Most Icelandic place names contain a reference to some natural feature of the landscape. Öræfi means upland; vík means small bay;